🤧 Skin & Coat

 Environmental Allergy (Atopy)

-If your dog's symptoms continue year-round and include both skin and digestive issues, food allergy is more likely.
-If symptoms peak seasonally, environmental allergy is the stronger suspect.
+If symptoms persist year-round and include both skin and digestive issues, food allergy is the more likely cause.
+If symptoms peak in spring or fall and ease in winter, environmental allergy is the stronger suspect.

 |---|---|---|